Mr-Faizan-Asim/ANNA--Your-Personal-Virtual-Assistant/README.md

 # Anna - Your Personal Virtual Assistant 🤖

 Anna is a highly interactive Virtual Assistant designed to make your life easier.
 Whether you want to schedule meetings, send automated emails based on incoming emails, or simply have a friendly chat, Anna is here to help.
-The project leverages advanced GPT capabilities and integrates with Supabase for efficient data handling.

 ---